GSA/digitalgov.gov/content/posts/2014-09-03-mobile-web-templates-how-to-use-open-source-cms-to-implement-responsive-web-design-webinar-recap.md

 While mobile responsiveness hadn’t been a priority when these tools were selected, the tools’ open-source development meant that others had already created responsive solutions State could use.
 With Communities@State, Eric and his team started by upgrading to a newer version of WordPress, and then identified responsive themes and plug-ins that would work with all the browsers that State employees need.
 They also had to test the themes on multiple devices before narrowing down the options and making a choice.
 There are 50+ unique Communities@State blogs, each with its own administrator, so Eric and his team have begun the large task of working with each administrator to update, test the blog’s new theme, move and reformat the content.
 It’s a time-consuming process, but they’re rolling along, and as of last month, about 1/3 of the blogs were updated.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-310-A-Communities-at-State-blog-that-is-now-mobile-friendly.jpg" alt="A Communities@State blog that is now mobile-friendly." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-310-A-Communities-at-State-blog-that-is-now-mobile-friendly.jpg" alt="A Communities@State blog that is now mobile-friendly." >}}

 As with their Communities platform, the first step in making Diplopedia more responsive was to upgrade the MediaWiki software.
 Next, they identified an extension that would make the site responsive, but during extensive testing they discovered a few issues that needed to be addressed before implementing.
 For example, multi-column tables were not displaying properly on mobile devices.
 While Eric and his team were able to find a CSS solution that made the tables scrollable, they are currently migrating some tables over to a different format, and are advising users to avoid creating multi-column tables.
 As a result of their improvements, employees can use Diplopedia to make conference portal pages attendees can view while at the meeting, eliminating the need to distribute 3-ring binders of materials.